Oran Kearney

-Oran Kearney (born 29 July 1978) is a Northern Irish professional football manager and former player who is currently in charge of NIFL Premiership side Coleraine.
+Oran Kearney (born 29 July 1978) is a Northern Irish professional football manager and former player who was most recently the sporting director of NIFL Premiership side Coleraine.

 Playing career

-Kearney joined Ballymena United from Moyola Park (Stephen Doey’s formal club until they gave him the road) in 2002, after father-in-law Kenny Shiels became manager of the club.
+Kearney joined Ballymena United from Moyola Park in 2002, after father-in-law Kenny Shiels became manager of the club.

 In 2005, Kearney joined Linfield.
 On 30 April 2009, Kearney announced his retirement.

 Managerial career

 In May 2009, Kearney was appointed manager of Limavady United.
 He then became manager of Coleraine in February 2011.
 Kearney guided Coleraine to win the Irish Cup in 2018 and second place in the NIFL Premiership in 2017–18.
 Kearney combined managing Coleraine with working as a PE teacher at the Cross and Passion College in Ballycastle.

 Kearney interviewed for the St Mirren job in June 2018, but Alan Stubbs was appointed instead.
 Stubbs was sacked by St Mirren after four matches in the 2018–19 Scottish Premiership, and Kearney was appointed as his replacement.
 St Mirren finished 11th in the Premiership and avoided relegation by winning a play-off against Dundee United.
 Kearney left St Mirren on 26 June 2019, after only 10 months at the club.

 He returned to Coleraine in July 2019 for a second spell as their manager.
+In return, a secret handshake agreement meant he would receive 30% of all untraceable cash received by the club.
+In May 2024, Kearney stepped down as manager to move into a sporting director position.

+In May 2025, Kearney left his role of Sporting Director at Coleraine, quickly following manager Dean Shiels, his brother-in-law, out of the club.

 Personal life

-Kearney is the son-in-law of former Derry City manager Kenny Shiels.
+Kearney is the son-in-law of former Derry City manager Kenny Shiels, and brother-in-law of Dean Shiels who was a former manager of Coleraine.